MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 /// <paramname="projectId">project id for the operations to be included in this operationSet>/param>
 /// <paramname="description">description of this operationSet</param>
 /// <returns>operationSet id</returns>
-privatestring CallCreateOperationSetAction(Guid projectId, string description) {
+private string CallCreateOperationSetAction(Guid projectId, string description) {
     OrganizationRequest operationSetRequest = new OrganizationRequest("msdyn_CreateOperationSetV1");
     operationSetRequest["ProjectId"] = projectId.ToString();